WHO OWNS THE BATTLESHIP?

 WHAT’S THE TIMELINE OF THE GENERATIONS CAMPAIGN?

-A leadership gift phase will be launched in 2012 seeking support of statewide leaders and a substantial portion of needed contributions.
-A public gift phase will follow inspiring broad support of all generations much like the famous call to Save Our Ship inspired a generation to bring our proud namesake home.
+A leadership gift phase was launched in 2012 seeking support of statewide leaders and a substantial portion of needed contributions.
+A public gift phase followed inspiring broad support of all generations much like the famous call to Save Our Ship inspired a generation to bring our proud namesake home.

-HOW DO I MAKE A GIFT TO THE GENERATIONS CAMPAIGN FOR HULL REPAIRS?
+HOW DO I MAKE A GIFT TO THE GENERATIONS CAMPAIGN?

 3.)
 Mail a check to: